 Students will have a third-world experience including a service project with Christian Camping International.
 Visits to national parks and Mayan Indian ruins.
 Activities include hiking, snorkeling, and attending cross-cultural classes.
 Check with professor for cost above tuition.
-(Fulfills SPAN 103).
+(Fulfills SPAN 102).

-SPAN 301 Spanish Conversation and Grammar
+SPAN 301 Spanish Communication

-Exercises, dialogue, readings, discussions and oral practice are used to improve the student's ability to comprehend and communicate in Spanish.
-A key component is a comprehensive review of Spanish grammar with a strong emphasis on the subjunctive.
-Prerequisite: SPAN 103 or equivalent.
+Exercises, dialogue, readings, discussions and oral practice improve ability to comprehend and communicate in Spanish.
+Prerequisite: SPAN 205 or equivalent, or permission of instructor.